RENCI/apsviz-timeseriesdb-ingest/README.md

 The next step is to ingest the source data into the drf_gauge_source table.
 To do this run the following command:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask ingestSourceData

-This will create Source data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_source table in the database.

-On Sterling, using k8s, the command would be:

 python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask ingestSourceData

 This will create Source data files in /data/ast-run-ingester/ and then ingest them into the drf_gauge_source table in the database.